ShubhiP27/LLaMA-3-AI-Agent-Chatbot/README.md

-# LLaMA 3 AI Chatbot with LangGraph and Streamlit
+# LLaMA 3 AI Chatbot

 A ReAct-based AI chatbot built using **LLaMA 3.2**, **LangChain**, **LangGraph**, and **Streamlit**.
 The chatbot intelligently chooses between multiple tools such as **Wikipedia**, **DuckDuckGo Search**, **Calculator**, and **Date & Time** to answer user queries accurately.
 It runs completely locally using **Ollama** and maintains conversation history throughout the session.